Razzemmatazz/apps-script-react-template/README.md

 Start by installing [Google Clasp](https://github.com/google/clasp/)

 Once installed, either `clasp clone` your Google Sheets Apps Script file, or `clasp create` a new standalone Apps Script project.
+This will generate `.clasp.json` and `appsscript.json` files into the root of this project.

-In your `.clasp.json` file, add `"rootDir": "dist/prod"` as a parameter.
+In your `.clasp.json` file, change `"rootDir"` to `"dist/prod"`.

-Finally, run `npm install` and you're good to go.
+Finally, run `npm install`.

 ## Scripts